amandaharlin/NGCC-InterviewQuizzes/readme.md

 22. how would you check a string for palindromes in js?

 23. make a node webserver that listens on port 1337

+//
+some database

+24. what types of databases have you used in projects before? relational, ovject, graph, document?

+25. what is a foreign key?

+26. what are the differences in the first, second, and third normal forms? what about fourth and fifth normal forms?